 Payment of Fees

-Accounts are sent home at the beginning of Terms 1, 2 and 3 on a 21-day schedule.
+Accounts are sent home at the beginning of Terms 1.

 Payments can be made via cash, cheque, BPAY, money order, credit card (over the phone), and EFTPOS.
 Direct debit from your bank, credit union or building society account is also available.
 Please contact our senior school support officer for this method of payment.